pentestjosh/cuckoo-web/README.md

 # cuckoo-web
-A Guide to Installing Cuckoo with a Web Interface, HTTPS and Basic Auth
+A Guide to Installing Cuckoo with a Web Interface (DONE)
+# TO DO:
+nginx to forward web interface (DONE - need to add to guide) https basic authentication